darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 16 X 128 = 2048<br>

 This is the QuadDAC direct output that I will be talking about.
 This is how I calculated the amount of channels<br>

 There are 384 X 2 = 768 mixer paths for stereo<br>
 You need to times 768 X 4 = 3072<br>
+There are 3072 channels going to each DAC<br>
+3072 X 128 = 393216 then divide 393216 by 2 = 196608 for a total of 786432 channels<br>
+You want to divide 393216 by 2 because of stereo<br>

+This was not easy to calculate, it took me many failed attempts before I got it right.
+If you keep trying, odds are eventually you will succeed.<br>

+There are 384 X 2 = 768 mixer paths for stereo<br>
+You need to times 768 X 4 = 3072<br>